-Tobey has an art, design, and programming practice centered around building purposeful situations for everyday life, with a focus on the behaviors of replication and magnification.
+Tobey has an art, design, and programming practice focused on collaboration relative to the behaviors of replication and magnification.

 If you like, he is happy to send you examples of the work he's done with others.